Hearing Care is Health Care

 Is There a Cure for Tinnitus???

-What does Steve Martin, Vincent van Gogh, Chris Martin, Pete, Townshend, Ozzy Osbourne and Barbra Streisand all have in common???
+What do Steve Martin, Vincent van Gogh, Chris Martin, Pete, Townshend, Ozzy Osbourne and Barbra Streisand all have in common???
 Famous, sure, but did you know that each of those individuals suffer from tinnitus.
 They are not alone-the prevalence of tinnitus is estimated to affect as many as 360,000 Canadians, and 150,000 Canadians experience a degree of tinnitus that significantly affects their quality of life.

 Let me begin by explaining what tinnitus is.
 Tinnitus is a ringing, humming, buzzing, or other sound in your head or ears that does not have an outside source.
 The sound comes from within your head.
 For most people, tinnitus is a constant sound.
 Tinnitus is NOT a disease – it is a symptom!